• Skip to primary navigation

 • Heat broth in the microwave.

-• In a large skillet, melt 1 Tbsp butter over medium/high heat.
+• In a large skillet, melt 1 tablespoon butter over medium/high heat.
 Add the shallot and cook about 4 minutes.
 Add the rice and stir to coat.
 Cook about 1 minute.
 Add the vermouth and allow it to be absorbed.
 Add the warm broth, 1 cup at a time, stirring constantly until it is nearly absorbed.
 It will take 4-5 minutes for each cup to be absorbed.

 • Add half the mushrooms and stir to mix.
 Add the grated cheese.